 Thérapie par cellules souches: A Novel Approach for Chronic Kidney Disease

-Maladie rénale chronique (CKD) is a significant global health concern, often resulting from exposure to environmental toxins and heavy metals.
+Maladie rénale chronique (MRC) is a significant global health concern, often resulting from exposure to environmental toxins and heavy metals.
 Conventional treatment options for CKD are limited, often involving dialysis or kidney transplantation.
 Thérapie par cellules souches has emerged as a promising novel approach to address this unmet medical need.

 Harnessing Stem Cells to Reverse Toxic Kidney Damage